bazorbital/sb/smooth-booking/readme.txt

 2. Employee administration table with quick actions.

 == Changelog ==
+= 0.16.3 =
+* Ensure the calendar, appointments, and notifications screens register Select2 using WordPress' bundled SelectWoo assets so the multi-select filters render with the expected dropdown UI even when no third-party Select2 library is available.

 = 0.16.2 =
 * Fix: Remove duplicate service and employee entries from the Calendar filters so only the sentinel “All” options are pre-selected and the Select2 multi-selects render a single set of choices.